guiloj/HSpamSlayer/README.md

 -   Invite https://www.reddit.com/user/HSpamSlayer to be a mod on your sub!
 -   Wait about 2 minutes for the bot to accept the invite
--   Make sure the bot has the `Manage Users` permission, otherwise the bot will not be able to work properly
+-   Make sure the bot has the `Manage Users`, `Manage Posts & Comments` and `Manage Mod Mail` permissions, otherwise the bot will not be able to work properly
+-   Also check if AutoMod is not deleting these posts automatically, if it is the bot would not work on your sub
 -   Sit down and enjoy the free spam firewall

 # Installation